-India - 2016 In November 2016, India's health warning labels (HWLs) - which fulfill the Framework Convention on Tobacco Control (FCTC) Article 11 minimum requirements - included the following: - 85 percent coverage of the front and back of the pack, with color pictorial HWLs - Text warning displayed on contrasting background color - Two different tobacco use health warning messages, in English, Hindi, or regional language
+India - 2016 In November 2016, India's health warning labels (HWLs) - which fulfill the Framework Convention on Tobacco Control (FCTC) Article 11 minimum requirements - included the following: - 1.
+85 percent coverage of the front and back of the pack, with color pictorial HWLs - 2.
+Text warning displayed on contrasting background color - 3.
+Two different tobacco use health warning messages, in English, Hindi, or regional language

 Front of pack Back of pack Asia Region and tied for 3rd globally in 2016.
 India meets FCTC guidelines for warning size on the front and back of the pack.
 India's HWL size tied for 2nd in the WHO South-East TPackSS assesses health warning label compliance as HWL requirements improve in countries.
 In November 2016, TPackSS collected cigarette packs in Mumbai, New Delhi, Chennai, and Bengaluru using a systematic protocol.2 Cigarette packs were assessed for compliance with the current HWL policy in place at the time of data collection.3 Article 11 of the World Health Organization's (WHO) FCTC requires that Parties implement effective tobacco packaging and labeling measures to increase public awareness of the negative health impacts of tobacco products.
 TPackSS systematically collected a sample of 55 unique cigarette packs that displayed the HWLs mandated by India.
-Packs were assessed for compliance with four key requirements.3 Warning Location 100 percent of the packs had a pictorial health warning at the top edge of the front and back
+Packs were assessed for compliance with four key requirements.3 Warning Location 100 percent of the packs had a pictorial health warning at the top edge of the front and back of the pack.

-Warning Size 55 percent of packs had a health warning that was at least 3.5 cm wide and 4 cm tall, and covered 85 percent of both the front and back of the pack.
+Warning Size 53 percent of packs had a health warning that was at least 3.5 cm wide and 4 cm tall, with 85 percent overall covered on both the front and back of the pack, including 60 percent covered by the graphic.
 Warning Label Elements 95 percent of packs had white health warning text printed on a black background with "WARNING" printed in white on a red background.
-Health warning language matches the language used on the pack.
+Health warning language matched the language used on the pack.

-WARNING Smoking causes throat cancer
+WARNING

 Warning Text Size

-91 percent of packs had a text box that covered 25 percent of the front and back panel of the pack.
+91 percent of packs had a text box that covered 25 percent of the front and back of the pack.

-of the unique of requirements.
+510/0 requirements.

-of the unique cigarette packs assessed were compliant with the four key HWL requirements Area of Concern: Beveled Edges These packs are compliant with the four key HWL requirements.
+of the unique cigarette packs assessed were compliant with the four key HWL Area of Concern: Beveled Edges These packs are compliant with the four key HWL requirements.
 However, the presence of beveled edges reduces the available space of the principal display area for the HWL.
 This introduces additional areas for branding on the front and rear faces of the package, potentially minimizing the impact of the HWL.